hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 Learn how to use HashiCorp Packer in an Azure pipeline to maintain immutable infrastructure.
 A battle-tested virtual machine template that forms the foundation for all other VMs used in the infrastructure.
-Sometimes they're called base images or image templates, but the goal remains the same: immutable infrastructure.
+Sometimes they are called base images or image templates, but the goal remains the same: immutable infrastructure.

 In this session from Microsoft Ignite,